DQIX/.github/profile/README.md

-# 🌌 DQI-Hax: SWEs of the Starry Skies
+# 🌌 DQI-haX: SWEs of the Starry Skies
 > *Reverse engineering the heavens of Dragon Quest IX: Sentinels of the Starry Skies.*

-**DQI-Hax** is a GitHub organization dedicated to preserving, understanding, and expanding the world of *Dragon Quest IX* for the Nintendo DS.
+**DQI-haX** is a GitHub organization dedicated to preserving, understanding, and expanding the world of *Dragon Quest IX* for the Nintendo DS.
 From reverse engineering to data curation and in-browser tooling — we are building a complete open technical ecosystem for the game’s future.

 ---